scionproto/scion/doc/dev/design/private-ISDs.rst

    in used by the public ISD or by other P-ISD.
 It may also use additional interfaces/links that are not otherwise available.

-2. Out of the participating ASes, we chose core ASes (P-COREs), authoritative ASes, voting ASes, ... and so on to for an ISD (TRC, etc) as usual.
+2. Out of the participating ASes, we chose core ASes, authoritative ASes, voting ASes, ... and so on for an ISD (TRC, etc) as usual.
    Unlike normal ISDs, the are no "core" links or "peering" links that leave the P-ISD.

 3. Pick an (P-)ISD number.
 For now, we can use any ISD number from the `private range (16-63)